-Our approach to personalised learning is research based and is centred on global drivers for innovative 21st Century learning.
+Our approach to personalised learning is research based and is centred on globally essential skills for learning.
 It reflects school context through being data informed and is responsive to individual needs.
-It is about teachers collectively using a framework, systems and strategies to access everything they can learn about an individual student.
+It is about teachers collectively using a framework, systems, and strategies to access everything they can learn about an individual student.
 Teachers use information gained to design learning so that each student makes substantial growth, moving from surface knowledge to developing deep knowledge which is demonstrated through an increasing capacity to transfer learning across multiple contexts.